 There are two categories of Dead Arm Syndrome: conscious and unconscious subluxation.

 Dead arm syndrome is pain or weakness in the upper arm when throwing.
 In addition to pain and weakness, it can cause the arm to feel limp or numb.
 It can also happen when the arm gets faster when throwing the ball.

-These symptoms are aggravated by the loss of the posterior rollback.
-This leads to an anterior translation, which leads to a greater inner influence.
-This condition can occur during throwing, repetitive and powerful serve, tennis work or when the arm is in a tense position on the shoulder.
+The loss of the posterior rollback aggravates these symptoms.
+This leads to an anterior translation, which leads to a more significant inner influence.
+This condition can occur during throwing, repetitive and powerful serve, tennis work, or when the arm is tense on the shoulder.
 Psychological factors can also cause this condition.